 *Some links in this post are affiliate links.
 This will not affect your buying experience at all, but A Plus Teaching Resources will receive a small commission in compensation for referring your purchase.

 Once you have made your shakers you can also use them as number generators or with maths think board templates.
-We have created a nifty little free teacher worksheets scroll to the bottom of the post to get it.
+We have created a nifty little free teacher worksheets with instructions and explanation of how to use it in your math class.
+Please scroll to the bottom of the post to get your free printable!

 Step 1: Collect your pill boxes and decide how you are going to colour code your dice shaker.
 We decided to match the colour coding on the shaker to the colour of our dice.